ntangible/stockify/README.md

 [^1]: OHLCV stands for Open, High, Low, Close, and Volume

 ## Notes
 Due to the limited nature of the Free API key from Alpha Vantage, API requests are limited to 25 per day.
-You are free to sign up for a new free API key at the link [here](https://www.alphavantage.co/support/#api-key) and replace the key located on the first line of [server.js](server/server.js).
+It is strongly suggested to sign up for a new free API key due API request limits at the link [here](https://www.alphavantage.co/support/#api-key) and replace the key located on the first line of [server.js](server/server.js).
+Signup requires an email (fake or real) and something to fill the origanization field.
+- API limits appear to also be tied to IP addresses as well

+## Features
+- Look up various stocks
+- Add stocks to a list for easy tracking and following
+- View historical daily OHLCV data for stocks that are updated daily

 ## Setup
 - Clone the Github repository or download the repo through the website